TheBigBookMan/grad-dip/Artificial Intelligence/Algorithms.md

 	- heuristic function formula- *f(n) = g(n) + h(n)*
 		- *g(n)* = the cost from the start node to current node
 		- *h(n)* = estimation distance from  current node to goal state
+		- *f(n)* = considered as a estimated cost from the stating state to the goal state through *n*
+	- not guaranteed to find a solution
+	- sometimes a different heuristic evaluation function may lead to different solution (importance of selecting right heuristic function)
+- **Admissable Heuristics**-
+	- important issue how should the evaluation function *f(n)* be defined
+	- evaluation function *f(n)* must never overestimate the cost to reach the goal
+- **Hill Climbing**- math method to search for the optimal
+	1. pick random point in search space
+	2. consider all neighbours of current state
+	3. choose neighbours with best quality and move to that state
+	4. repeat 2-4 until all neighbouring states are of lower quality
+	5. return current state as solution state
+	- no search tree, just returns final solution
+	- if two neighbouring states have same evaluation and both best quality, chooses random between them
+	- not guaranteed to find the best solution and no gaurantees about solution
+	- can reach a state that has no better neighbours however there can be better solutions elsewhere
+	- **Local Maxima**- guess this means the maximum value locally (closest neighbours)
+	- **Global Maxima**- optimal global value- what you are searching for
+	- **Multi-state hill-climb**- series of hill climbing searches each starting randomly in search space
+		- best result is saved from all searches and returned as best soltuion
+		- unless looking at all possible solutions, still not guaranateed to find optimal